Frequently Asked Qs

 Q: What if I'm an adult student, not a GenZ.
 Can I still attend CVCU?

 A: The CVCU model is built on a concept known as andragogy, the study of adult learning.
 So, while we primarily cater to GenZs, the model is highly effective for adult learners as well.
-Beginning in Summer 2022, CVCU will launch a cohort model for adult learners as well.
-Text the word "apply" to 276.777.2828 to begin the application process, or fill out our web contact form to schedule a phone call or talk by email.
+Adult learners work in the 1-1 mentor format that our junior and senior students utilize for upper division coursework.

 Q: Can I transfer to CVCU from another college?

-A: Because CVCU is built on a unique instructional model, we only accept traditional freshmen and not transfer students.
+A: Because CVCU is built on a unique instructional model, we primarily accept traditional freshmen and not transfer students.
 Our curriculum is built on a 3-4 year cohort model that requires first-year students to study and work together in the same classes, and these first-year courses are most often the ones that transfer students will have already completed in another academic environment.
-The only exceptions would be for students who are willing to audit all applicable GE and major classes from their institution of transfer and complete them in the CVCU method.

 Q: What type of student will do best at CVCU?